Great Scotland Yard: Great Scotland Yard Hotel

 3–5 Great Scotland Yard is now a five-star Hyatt luxury hotel located on Great Scotland Yard Road in Westminster.
 It has a very long history as it sits on the previous site of the Ministry of Defence Library, but was built in 1906 as the Central London Recruiting Office.
-The current building has never had any connection with the Metropolitan Police.
-The hotel has 152 rooms with 15 suites and a stand-alone townhouse located at 1 Great Scotland Yard.
+The hotel has 151 rooms with 15 suites and a stand-alone townhouse located at 1 Great Scotland Yard.
 The Edwardian townhouse has its own private entrance and has two bedrooms across five floors.
 The hotel also contains four bars and restaurants and a gym.

 The history of the building is split between the back and the front of the hotel.